Datafly.js SDKHelper Methods

 getAnonymousId()

-Returns the current anonymous visitor ID (the value of the _dfid cookie).
+Returns the current anonymous visitor ID.

 const anonId = datafly.getAnonymousId();